Pics Gallery

 I found this one in bits after a neck / headstock crack.
 To be honest, having sort of thrown

-it all back together, the neck really needs to be re-shaped,... it's like trying to play a
+it all back together, the neck really needed to be re-shaped,... it was like trying to play a

 Yamaha PSR540.
 This was also an impulse buy,.. secondhand.
 Actually I still like the old Roland JX3P too,